Comparisons12 min read

 ConvertKit vs Beehiiv for Newsletter Creators 2026: Which One Actually Wins?

 TL;DR: Beehiiv wins on monetization and growth tools for serious newsletter operators.
-ConvertKit (now rebranded as Kit) still edges ahead for creators who need deep automation and sell digital products.
+ConvertKit (now rebranded as Kit) still has the edge for creators who need deep automation and sell digital products.
 If you're just starting out, Beehiiv's free tier is hard to beat.

 Introduction: Two Strong Contenders, One Inbox

-Here's a bold claim to start: most newsletter creators are on the wrong platform — and it's costing them either money or growth they'll never get back.
+Here's a bold claim to start: most newsletter creators are using the wrong platform — and it's probably costing them money or growth they'll never catch back up on.

 You're building a newsletter.
 You don't have time to test six platforms.
 You need to pick one, ship, and grow.
-That's exactly why this comparison exists.
+That's why we're doing this.

-The ConvertKit vs Beehiiv for newsletter creators 2026 debate has gotten louder — and honestly, for good reason.
-Both tools have matured significantly over the past two years.
-ConvertKit officially rebranded to Kit in late 2023 but most creators still call it ConvertKit, so we'll use both interchangeably here.
-Beehiiv, meanwhile, has been on an absolute tear: new funding rounds, new features dropping almost monthly, and a growing army of newsletter operators who swear by it.
+The ConvertKit vs Beehiiv for newsletter creators 2026 debate has gotten a lot louder — and honestly, it makes sense.
+Both tools have matured significantly in the past couple of years.
+ConvertKit officially rebranded to Kit in late 2023, though most creators still call it ConvertKit, so we'll use both names here.
+Beehiiv, meanwhile, has been on a tear: new funding, features rolling out almost monthly, and a growing crowd of newsletter operators who genuinely love it.

-Look, these tools aren't trying to solve the same problem anymore — and I think that's the part most comparison articles gloss over.
-ConvertKit started as an email marketing platform for bloggers and has evolved into a creator commerce platform.
-Beehiiv was built from day one specifically for newsletter operators, by ex-Morning Brew employees who understood the business model at a structural level.
-That difference in origin story matters more than most people realize.
+And here's the thing most comparisons miss: these tools aren't really solving the same problem anymore.
+ConvertKit started as an email tool for bloggers and has become a platform for selling digital products and managing customer relationships.
+Beehiiv was built from day one specifically for newsletter operators — by the team that made Morning Brew.
+That difference matters more than people realize.

-This comparison is for you if you're a solo creator, a media entrepreneur, or a small team running a newsletter and trying to figure out where to put your infrastructure.
-We'll skip the fluff and get to what actually matters.
+This comparison is for you if you're running a newsletter solo, building a media business, or working with a small team trying to figure out which platform to use.
+We'll skip the generic stuff and focus on what actually matters.

-(Quick tangent: I find it fascinating that the two people most influential in shaping how we think about newsletter businesses — Tyler Denk from Beehiiv and Nathan Barry from ConvertKit — have genuinely different philosophies about what a newsletter even is.
-One sees it as a media business.
+(One thing I've noticed: the two people most influential in how we think about newsletters — Tyler Denk from Beehiiv and Nathan Barry from ConvertKit — have genuinely different views on what a newsletter should be.
+One sees it as media.
 The other sees it as a relationship channel.
-That tension plays out directly in how each product is built.)
+That difference shows up everywhere in how each product works.)

 Quick Comparison Table